 Preparing for the Writing Proficiency Exam (WPE)

-Writing is a learned skill that composition and other writing-intensive classes will help you cultivate.
-Reviewing the writing skills you have learned in the past can help you succeed on the WPE.
+Writing is a learned skill that composition and other writing-intensive classes help you cultivate through sustained practice.
+Reviewing the writing skills you have learned throughout your time in high school and college can help you prepare to succeed on the WPE.

 There are also a number of resources to help you with WPE preparation:

-- Practice writing an essay on one of the previous WPE topics (sample topic 1, sample topic 2, sample topic 3) and bring that essay into the Writing & Rhetoric Center (10/138) so that a tutor can read it, talk with you about your strengths and weaknesses as a writer, and give you suggestions for writing the WPE.
+- Practice by writing an essay response—or even outline a response—to a previous WPE topic (sample topic 1, sample topic 2, sample topic 3) and bring your practice essay into the Writing & Rhetoric Center (35-111C).
+One of the writing consultants can help you identify the strengths and weaknesses of your response and discuss additional strategies for passing the WPE.